Join us in our adventure through the artistic universes, past and present, of Asia, the Ancient Middle East and the Islamic World

-All members are eligible to join the departmental curators on local trips to other institutions, collections and workshops.
+All members are eligible to join the departmental curator on local trips to other institutions, collections, and workshops.

 In order to be eligible for membership in the Friends of Asian Arts and Cultures, you must be a member of The Detroit Institute of Arts.
-For program inforamtion, call us (313) 833-9830.
+For program information, call us (313) 833-9830.

 Alicia Masse, President

 Dr. Li Hsieh, Co-Chair of Membership